rob-blackbourn/psycho/README.md

 $ psycho init --name my-package --version 0.1.0 --description "My package" --author "Rob Blackbourb" --email "rob@example.com"
 ```

+There is one further flag `--create local-venv` which creates the standard
+project structure, which a local virtual environment.

 ### install

 When used without specifying packages this command installs the project as editable.